KerrMcCall/Big-Data/2162940_Big_Data_ML_Pipeline.md

 ### 5. Second Model
 ### 6. Third Model
 ### 7. Predictions
+### 8. Performance Evaluation

 ## Future Work
+While the final model performed well, there are areas which could be further developed in the future.
+The implementation of early stopping and learning rate schedulers could further improve on the overfitting issue and allow the model to generalise better to unseen dataa.

+There is also room for further development of the model into a real-world environment, such as a mobile app or a web interface, which would allow users to classify digits in real-time.

+A more advanced neural network architecture, such as ResNet or MobileNet, could lead to further improvements in accuracy and training efficiency.

+These developments would simultaneously improve the technical performance of the system and expand its utilisation in practical settings.

 ## Libraries and Modules
 The following libraries were used in the Jupyter Notebook: